 Understanding Shared Fault in Car Accident Cases

-When a car accidents occur, each driver may be looking to place fault in the other.
+When car accidents occur, each driver may be looking to place fault on the other.
 However, the reality is that both parties can be at fault in a car accident.
 Depending on the state you live in ultimately determines how your shared level of fault will alter the amount of compensation you can recover from the other driver in a car crash.

 If you’re asking yourself “Can both parties be at fault in a car accident?” an experienced car accident attorney can help.
-These car accident cases can be complicated — from determining percentage of fault across all the parties involved, to dealing with the other party’s insurance company, as well as medical bills, insurance adjusters, a police report and more.
+These car accident cases can be complicated — from determining the percentage of fault across all the parties involved, to dealing with the other party’s insurance company, as well as medical bills, insurance adjusters, a police report, and more.